kvermeul/kvermeul.github.io/_news/announcement_2.md

 related_posts: false
 ---

-We have two PhD open positions at LIP6 (Sorbonne Université) on Building a traffic map of the Internet and Measuring event impact and propagation in the Internet.
+We have two PhD open positions at LIP6 (Sorbonne Université) on "Building a traffic map of the Internet" and "Measuring event impact and propagation in the Internet".

 ---